-The Market Simulator is usually considered the most important tool resulting from a conjoint project.
+The Market Simulator (Choice Simulator) is usually considered the most important tool resulting from a conjoint project.
 The simulator is used to convert raw conjoint (part-worth utility) data into something much more managerially useful: simulated market choices.
 Products can be introduced within a simulated market scenario and the simulator reports the percent of respondents projected to choose each.
 A market simulator lets an analyst or manager conduct what-if games to investigate issues such as new product design, product positioning, and pricing strategy.
 Market simulators may also be used to search for products to maximize share, revenue, profit, or utility.

 A Warning about Interpreting the Output of Market Simulators